DavidAce/h5pp/README.md

 [HDF5](https://www.hdfgroup.org/) is a portable file format for storing large datasets efficiently.
-With official [low-level API's for C and Fortran](https://portal.hdfgroup.org/display/HDF5/Core+Library), wrappers for C++ and Java and third-party bindings to Python, Julia, Matlab and many others, HDF5 is a great tool for manipulating data in a collaborative setting.
+With official [low-level API's for C and Fortran](https://portal.hdfgroup.org/display/HDF5/Core+Library), wrappers for C++ and Java and third-party bindings to Python, Julia, Matlab and many others, HDF5 is a great tool for handling data in a collaborative setting.

 Although well documented, the low-level C API is vast and using it directly can be challenging.
 There are many